AbbleCorp/startup/README.md

 - **CSS** - Application styling for different screen sizes, soft colors, good whitespace
 - **React** - Description here
 - **Service** - Backend Service with endpoints for:
   - Login
   - Register
   - Logout
   - Sending encouragement
+  - Completing Project
 - **DB/Login** - Store users and completed project stats in database.
 Register and login users with account info securely stored in database.
 Can't join study room unless logged in.
 - **WebSocket** - When users join, leave, send encouragement, and complete projects, notifications are broadcast to all other users